binbashar/le-ref-architecture-doc/docs/how-it-works/code-library/code-library-specs.md

     - [x] Dockerfiles
     - [x] Helm Charts

-!!! important ":checkered_flag: **"Stop reinventing the wheel, automated and fully as code**"
+!!! important ":checkered_flag: **Stop reinventing the wheel, automated and fully as code**"
     - :fast_forward: automated (executable from a single source).
     - :fast_forward: as code.
     - :fast_forward: parameterized
         - variables
         - input parameters
         - return / output parameters
-    - :fast_forward: "stop reinventing the wheel"
+    - :fast_forward: _"Stop reinventing the wheel"_
         - avoid re-building the same things more than X times.
         - avoid wasting time.
         - not healthy, not secure and slows us down.